Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-1.md

 → [[1,2],[3,4]]
 ```

-Developers should be able to guess what a function returns without reading the implementation.
+Developers should be able to guess what a function returns _without reading the implementation_.

 ### Consistency